falvey20/Odin-Project/Ruby/balanced_binary_search_trees/README.md

 build_tree - Takes an array of data and turns it into a balanced binary tree.

+pretty_print - prints display of tree

 insert - Takes a value and inserts it into the tree.

 delete - Takes a value and deletes it from the tree if it's already in the tree.

 find - Takes a value and returns the node with the given value.

-find_parent - Takes a value and returns the parent of the given node.

-find_last_left - Takes a value and returns the left most element of the given node branch / subtree.

-maximum - Finds the maximum node value from the tree.

-minimum - Finds the minimum node value from the tree.

-successor - Finds the inorder successor of the given node.
+leftmost_leaf - Finds the leftmost leaf of the given node.

-level_order - Prints all the values in level order by using iteration.
-Can be used with block too.
+level_order - Prints all the values in level order.

-level_order_recursive - Prints all the values in level order by using recursion.
-Can be used with block too.

 inorder - Prints all the values in inorder.
 Can be used with block too.